Islamic State – Sahel Province: History

 Al-Mourabitoun was created on 22 August 2013 after the merging of MUJAO and Al-Mulathameen.
-On 13 May 2015, elements of Al-Mourabitoun under the leadership of Abu Walid al-Sahraoui pledged allegiance to the Islamic State.
-It operated independently until 30 October 2016, when it was formally recognised by the Islamic State.
+On 13 May 2015, elements of Al-Mourabitoun under the leadership of Adnan Abu Walid al-Sahrawi pledged allegiance to the Islamic State.
+It operated independently until 30 October 2016, when it was formally recognized by the Islamic State.

-The group's ranks increased by dozens of Mali militants and sympathizers from the Gao Region near Ménaka.
+The group's ranks increased by dozens of Malian militants and sympathizers from the Gao Region near Ménaka.

+On 1 November 2019, gunmen killed over 50 soldiers in the 2019 Indelimane attack in the Ménaka Region of Mali.
+A week later in Burkina Faso, gunmen stormed a convoy of buses for the Boungou miners, killing 37, although some estimate the death toll to be much higher.

-On November 28, 2019, Spanish authorities issued a warning on the possibility of a terror attack in the region against Spanish citizens visiting or working in the Saharawi refugee camps in Western Sahara.
+On 28 November 2019, Spanish authorities issued a warning on the possibility of a terror attack in the region against Spanish citizens visiting or working in the Saharawi refugee camps in Western Sahara.
 Spanish authorities feared the attacks would coincide with the Spanish Día de la Constitución (December 6) celebrations.
 Secret services warned of the risk of a jihadist attack in the Sahara region at refugee camps in Tindouf, Algeria.
-Sahrawi Arab Democratic Republic denied this threat.
+The Sahrawi Arab Democratic Republic denied this threat.
 No attack happened.

+On 10 December 2019, a large group of fighters belonging to the IS-GS attacked a military post in Inates, Niger, killing over seventy soldiers and kidnapping others.
+On 9 January 2020, a large group of IS-GS militants assaulted a Nigerien military base at Chinagodrar, in Niger's Tillabéri Region, killing at least 89 Nigerien soldiers.

 During 2021, the group carried out massacres in Niger, mainly in the regions of Tillabéri and Tahoua, killing more than 600 people.
+The killings included the Tchoma Bangou and Zaroumdareye massacres, the March 2021 Darey-Daye massacre, the Tillia massacres and the 2021 Adab-Dab attack.